A Proximal DC Algorithm for Sample Average Approximation of Chance Constrained Programming: Experimental Results

+We also compare our methods with some state-of-the-art methods, which are CVaR in \cite{nemirovski2007convex}, the bisection-based CVaR method (Bi-CVaR) in \cite[Section 4.1]{bai2021augmented}, which is a heuristic approach that combines binary search and CVaR and can improve the performance of CVaR, mixed-integer program (MIP) in \cite{ahmed2008solving}, an augmented Lagrangian decomposition method (ALDM) in \cite{bai2021augmented}, and a DC approximation-based successive convex approximation method (SCA) in \cite{hong2011sequential}.
+In particular, we use the optimization solver \textsf{Gurobi} (version 9.5.2) for solving linear, quadratic, and mixed integer subproblems.
+All the experiments are conducted on a Linux server with 256GB RAM and 24-core AMD EPYC 7402 2.8GHz CPU.
+Our codes are implemented in MATLAB 2022b and are available at \cite{wang2025proximal} and \url{https://github.com/INFORMSJoC/2024.0648}.
 For pDCA, we update the penalty parameter $\beta$ in an adaptive manner.
-That is, we set $\beta^{k+1}=\beta^k/4$ for $k=0,1,2,\dots$ For pDCA on each data set, we explore two different settings of the regularization parameter $\beta^0$, which will be specified later.
-We respectively denote them by pDCA-1 and pDCA-2.
+That is, we set $\beta^{k+1}=\beta^k/4$ for $k=0,1,2,\dots$ For pDCA on each data set, we explore three different settings of the regularization parameter $\beta^0$, i.e., we set $\beta^0=0.1, 1, 10$ for pDCA-1, pDCA-2 and pDCA-3, respectively.
 We set the parameters of the remaining methods as those provided in the corresponding papers.
 For the tested methods DCA, pDCA, Bi-CVaR, ALDM, and SCA, we use the point returned by CVaR as their starting point.
-In each test, we terminate the tested methods when $|f^{k}-f^{k+1}|/\max\{1,|f^{k+1}|\} \le 10^{-6}$, for $k = 0,1,2,\dots$, or the running time reaches $1800$ seconds.\footnote{Since we only check the running time at the end of each iteration, the actual finishing time of an algorithm may be longer than this limit. }
+In each test, we terminate the tested methods when $|f^{k}-f^{k+1}|/\max\{1,|f^{k+1}|\} \le 10^{-6}$, for $k = 0,1,2,\dots$, or the running time reaches $1800$ seconds.
+Since we only check the running time at the end of each iteration, the actual finishing time of an algorithm may be longer than this limit.